Technical Documentation : Connectors : Adding a Dataiku Connection

 connection.url

-Secret token generated from the Dataiku application
+Specifies the secret token generated from the Dataiku application.

 tls.truststore.path

-The Trust Store file path.
+Specifies the TLS trust store file path.
 This file must be provided in case TLS encryption is activated (protocol https) and when certificates of servers are delivered by a specific authority.
 It must contain the certification chain.

 tls.truststore.password

-Password of the trust store file
+Specifies the password of the trust store file.

 tls.truststore.type